flaktack/systemd-resolved-docker/README.md

 Provides systemd-resolved and docker DNS integration.

-A DNS server is configured to listen on each docker interface's IP address.
-This is used to:
+1. A DNS server is configured to listen on the docker interface's IP address.
+This is used to expose the systemd-resolved DNS service (`127.0.0.53`) to docker containers by proxying DNS requests, which doesn't work by default due to the differing network namespaces.

-1. allows containers to be referenced by hostname by adding the created DNS servers to the docker interface using the systemd-resolved D-Bus API.
+2. Allows containers to be referenced by hostname by adding a DNS servers to a dummy interface using the systemd-resolved D-Bus API.
-1. expose the systemd-resolved DNS service (`127.0.0.53`) to docker containers by proxying DNS requests, which doesn't work by default due to the differing network namespaces.

 ## Features